edwineduuuh/requirement-analysis/README.md

 ### 5. Aids in Risk Management
 Requirement analysis helps in identifying potential risks early, allowing teams to develop mitigation strategies before those risks impact the project.

+## Key Activities in Requirement Analysis

+The Requirement Analysis process consists of several structured activities that help ensure software requirements are clear, complete, and accurate.
+Below are the five key activities involved:

+- **Requirement Gathering**
+  This involves collecting high-level requirements from stakeholders, clients, and users.
+It focuses on understanding what the stakeholders expect from the software system.

+- **Requirement Elicitation**
+  A deeper, more interactive process that uses techniques such as interviews, workshops, surveys, and observation to uncover detailed and hidden requirements.

+- **Requirement Documentation**
+  All gathered and elicited requirements are clearly documented in a structured format (e.g., Software Requirements Specification - SRS) to serve as a reference for both stakeholders and the development team.

+- **Requirement Analysis and Modeling**
+  This step involves examining the requirements for clarity, completeness, and feasibility.
+It may include modeling them using diagrams such as use cases, flowcharts, or data models to better visualize the system.

+- **Requirement Validation**
+  Ensures that the documented requirements accurately reflect the needs of stakeholders.
+This step checks for correctness, completeness, and alignment with business goals, often involving reviews and walkthroughs with stakeholders.